The Research Center for Coal Geology and Environmental Sciences focuses

 FOR COAL GEOLOGY AND ENVIRONMENTAL SCIENCES

-1. Dr. Mihai E. POPA, faculty member, Director
+1. Prof. Mihai Emilian POPA, faculty member,

-of the Center;
+Director of the Center;

-of the Center;
+Director of the Center;

 EQUIPMENT OF THE CENTER